peerstreaming/tracker/README.md

-# tracker
+# PeerStreaming Tracker
-An implemtation of the Peer-to-Peer Streaming Tracker Protocol (RFC 7846)
+An implementation in Go of the Peer-to-Peer Streaming Tracker Protocol (RFC 7846)